EdsonAlvarado/Datos-Masivos/README.md

 To train a Spark ML based multilayer perceptron classifier, the following parameters need to be set:

-Layer
-Tolerance of iteration
-Block size of the learning
+Layer, Tolerance of iteration, Block size of the learning, Seed size, Max iteration number
-Seed size
-Max iteration number

 ## 3. Results tables
 ### 3.1 Decision Tree